fbpx

 Egg Roti Recipe

-Burmese egg roti is a delectable snack that combines the crispy texture of the panfried roti bread with sweet and savory egg.
-This dish is a popular street food in Myanmar, and it has become one of the most popular snacks at Tea Garden at Borderline Collective in Mae Sot.
-The egg roti is very easy to make, and it is perfect as a sweet breakfast or as an afternoon snack along with a cup of tea.
+Burmese egg roti is a popular street food in Myanmar, and it has become one of the most popular menu items at Tea Garden in Mae Sot.
+The egg roti is really easy to make, especially if you’re using ready-made roti, which can be found in most Asian grocery stores.
+Delicious as a sweet breakfast or as a snack in the afternoon along with a cup of hot tea.

 Recipe and Notes by Chef Nge Nge